davebraze/OtoP-2/readme.md

-In order to run a simulation, put the exe file (OtoP), parameter file (para.txt), phoneme dictionary (phon.txt, see ./dictionary for definition of phonological representations of phonemes following two types of feature vectors), and training examples (trainexp_full.txt, see ./dictionary for the training examples following the two types of phonological representations ) into the same directory.
+In order to run a simulation, put the exe file (OtoP), parameter file (para.txt), phoneme dictionary (phon.txt, see ./dictionary for definition of phonological representations of phonemes following two types of feature vectors), and training and testing examples (Tr#.txt and Te#.txt, see ./dictionary for the examples following the two types of phonological representations ) into the same directory.

 para.txt has the following format: